-To see the statistics as numeric values in a separate window, use <left-mouse click> inside the chart.
-Zooming into the boxplot is done with <left-mouse drag> from top to bottom, and reset with a <middle-mouse click> inside the chart.
+To see the statistics as numeric values in a separate window, use <left-mouse click> inside the chart or use <right-mouse click> to show them in a tooltip.
+With <left-mouse drag>, an area is selected and the number of elements within this area is shown.

-2.7.11 System Sunburst Plugin
+2.7.12 System Sunburst Plugin

-Figure 2.29: Expanded sunburst chart
+Figure 2.30: Expanded sunburst chart